meosch/tasty_backend_article/README.md

 If the RDF module is not a dependency but if it is installed RDF mappings will be create during the installation.

 ### Views module
+A view to manage articles will added at http://example.com/admin/manage/content/article